OSU creates new barley varieties for food, beer and forage

 Varieties are evaluated for yield, disease resistance, cold tolerance and baking quality

-Researchers are also trying to identify genes that allow barley to withstand low temperatures, resist disease and survive with little water and nitrogen.
+OSU researchers are also identifying genes that allow barley to withstand low temperatures and resist disease.
 They’re also looking for genes responsible for malting quality, nutritional properties and flowering time.
+In plots at targeted sites in Oregon’s many diverse growing regions, OSU is seeing if barley can compete economically with wheat to give farmers a different source of income.

-Additionally, OSU is testing how its new cultivars hold up in the kitchen by developing new products with them like tortillas, pretzels, baguettes, pita breads, sourdoughs and focaccia.
+Additionally, OSU is testing how its new cultivars hold up in the kitchen by developing new products with them like granola, popped barley, tortillas, pretzels, baguettes, pita breads, sourdoughs and focaccia.
+OSU has built and equipped a malt house that will assist in efficiently developing new varieties with unique malting and brewing properties.

-Sources: OSU barley breeder Pat Hayes; U.N.
+Patrick Hayes, OSU barley breeder; U.N.
 Food and Agriculture Organization; USDA's National Agricultural Statistics Service.